jenniferpresto/spacebrew_and_bluetooth/README.md

 ####Basic setup
 server.js runs the node server.
 In the command line, start the server by navigating to that folder and typing "node server.js".
 Then open public/index.html, and it should then connect to the local server and should send a message to the terminal console.

+Note that the node module socket.io is included in the node_modules folder; however, no file is currently accessing it.